-Earlier this week, we joined 38 other human rights organizations in writing an open letter to the Prime Minister of Bangladesh, urging her to protect refugees’ rights to give their free and informed consent to any relocations.
-We also called on the Bangladesh government to publish the findings of an upcoming U.N. assessment of Bhasan Char to determine whether it can be a safe home for refugees.
-Finally, we pressed the government to immediately lift internet and telecommunications restrictions that threaten refugees’ lives and well-being.
+Earlier this week, Robert F. Kennedy Human Rights joined 38 other human rights organizations in writing an open letter to the Prime Minister of Bangladesh, urging her to protect refugees’ rights to give their free and informed consent to any relocation.
+We also called on the Bangladesh government to immediately lift the internet and telecommunications restrictions that threaten refugees’ well-being and survival, and to publish the findings of an upcoming U.N. assessment to determine if Bhasan Char can serve as a safe home for refugees.

-The cases now before the ICJ and the ICC send a powerful message to leaders in Myanmar and perpetrators of atrocities elsewhere that the world takes seriously its commitment to hold them accountable for their crimes.
+The cases before the ICJ and the ICC send a powerful message to the leaders in Myanmar and the perpetrators of atrocities everywhere that the world takes seriously its commitment to hold them accountable for their crimes.
 They send a message of hope to victims and survivors that justice is on their side.
-And together, we are sending an unwavering message of support that the Rohingya people are not forgotten, and that finding a solution to their current challenges that respects their rights remains our priority.
+And Robert F. Kennedy Human Rights, together with other advocates, sends its unwavering message of support to the Rohingya people, that they are not forgotten and that finding a solution to their current challenges that respects their rights remains our priority.